gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 ## External Resources

-Fairchild's application note, [AN-558 - Introduction To Power MOSFET's And Their Applications](http://www.fairchildsemi.com/an/AN/AN-558.pdf) is a great resource when using MOSFETs for power applications.
+Fairchild's application note, [AN-558 - Introduction To Power MOSFETs And Their Applications](http://www.fairchildsemi.com/an/AN/AN-558.pdf) is a great resource when using MOSFETs for power applications.

 Typical [gate drive waveforms, on richieburnett.co.uk](http://www.richieburnett.co.uk/temp/gdt/gdt2.html).